Macular Degeneration and Smoking

 "Our group also previously demonstrated that nicotine makes active wet macular degeneration worse.
 This is important because this implies that patients with active wet AMD should not smoke or use nicotine replacement therapies," states Ivan Suñer, MD.

-The study done by Dr. Suñer also concluded that heavy exposure to secondhand smoke can also cause these changes.
+The study done by Dr. Suñer also concluded that heavy exposure to secondhand smoke can also cause these problems:

 √ Smoking impedes the circulation of blood to the eye and retina and damages the delicate blood vessels inside your eye.